On a Night Like This: Music video

 An accompanying music video was directed by Douglas Avery, and was filmed in Monte Carlo in July 2000.
 The plot was loosely based on Martin Scorsese's 1995 crime drama movie Casino, with Minogue herself portraying a character using aspects of Sharon Stone's bored trophy wife.
 Dutch actor Rutger Hauer served as Minogue's on-screen mob partner and husband.
 According to Hauer, no one from the set—including the singer, and apart from Avery—knew he was appearing as a cameo.
 Regarding the on-screen relationship, the singer stated; "In my opinion, the Rutger Hauer character is kind of like a minder or he's in charge of her, although there is that kind of strong sexual tension."
-The artist wore three outfits in the video—a multi-coloured dress at the start of the visual, a black dress during her appearance at a casino in Monte Carlo, and a final blue cocktail dress.
+The artist wore three outfits in the video—a multi-coloured dress by Versace at the start of the visual, a black dress during her appearance at a casino in Monte Carlo, and a final blue cocktail dress by Roland Mouret.
 She had sported an estimated $2 million worth of jewellery and diamonds during filming, with a few security guards having to accompany her on the set.

 The music video opens with a group of mob members plotting a scheme whilst Hauer is seen drinking an unspecified alcohol.
 Subsequently, the song starts and Minogue is seen on a diving board, jumping into a pool, presumably dead.
 Mob members look towards her body in distance, but then look away towards Hauer.
 She starts singing the track in the pool, gets out of it, and walks towards the mob members who seem disinterested of her presence.
 The singer undresses herself and throws the dress out of the window, which captures their attention.
 She subsequently drives in a limousine and puts on accessories whilst the driver takes her to the Monte Carlo Casino.
 The artist enters the casino, and plays poker with several members, eventually winning.
 Minogue appears in the limousine again, sporting the blue cocktail dress.
 Hauer, who is by himself at home, hears Minogue walking into the apartment, but she pushes over a large green vase and smashes it; disinterested, he looks towards in distance.
 The final scene has Minogue undressing herself and walking down steps.

 British author Sean Smith, who wrote a biography about Minogue, described the video and scenery as "broody" and "atmospheric."
 According to Smith, an original version had shown footage of her both full-frontal and back nude.
 NME had reportedly published an article regarding the nude scene, but Avery stated that no nude shots were ever created.